thiderman/thiderman.github.io/_posts/2015-01-04-rollercoaster.markdown

 you might get a shot again, you can fill a little and vice versa.

 We immediately realized the hilarity potential in this.
-Our first idea was to conceptualize this and make a YouTube and become internets famous.
+Our first idea was to conceptualize this and make a YouTube channel and become internets famous.
 In our drunken haze we forgot that we are supremely lazy and that making things requires effort, so this unfortunately has yet to happen.

 However, we decided to make it a tournament instead.
 We invited some friends, and in April the second tournament, Drunken TowerFall II: [The Quickening][quickening], was held.
 We noticed that the game is very easy to learn and reasonably easy to master.
-As such, our very first Champion had never played the game before he took the throne.
+As such, our very first Champion had never played the game before the night he took the throne.
 We have continued to hold tournaments and we held the sixth edition, Drunken TowerFall VI:
 [Captain Ramirez'][catta] [Revenge][morgan], in the middle of December.
 January will see the light of Drunken TowerFall VII: [Circle of Freaks][nine-nine]!